8kdesign/Android-Dev-Assistant/README.md

 # Android Dev Assistant

 **Android Dev Assistant** is a productivity tool for macOS designed to help Android developers save time.
-It combines essential tools for debugging and testing into one intuitive interface that anyone can use.
+It combines essential debugging and testing tools into an intuitive interface that anyone can use.

 ## Features